Kyphosis: An In-Depth Overview

 Visible Curvature of the Spine

-Visible curvature of the spine, characterized by an exaggerated outward curve in the upper back, is a prominent symptom of kyphosis.
+Visible curvature of the spine, characterised by an exaggerated outward curve in the upper back, is a prominent symptom of kyphosis.
 This curvature can result in a rounded or hunched appearance, affecting posture and overall spinal alignment.
 Addressing this visual change and associated pain or discomfort often involves medical evaluation, exercises, and appropriate management strategies.

 Back Pain and Stiffness